NSR123456/EcoSense-AI/README.md

-# EcoSense LG
+# EcoSense AI

 The AI-powered energy operations cockpit for building owners and operators.

-EcoSense LG is a modern, opinionated, Streamlit-based interface for energy monitoring, anomaly detection, recommendation generation, and automation.
+EcoSense AI is a modern, opinionated, Streamlit-based interface for energy monitoring, anomaly detection, recommendation generation, and automation.
 It combines simulated building energy streams, a local Ollama-backed agent theater, Telegram alerts, and Google Sheets persistence to turn raw energy data into actions.

 No cloud lock-in.
 No black-box servers.
 Your building data stays local — EcoSense LG is the cockpit.